DarqueWarrior/MyDaprDemos/MyApp/README.md

 ]
 ```

-Press the _Stop_ button on the debug tool bar or select _Stop Debugging_ from the _Run_ menu to stop debugging.
+Press the _Stop_ button on the debug toolbar or select _Stop Debugging_ from the _Run_ menu to stop debugging.

 Running in Azure
 ```